nine8439/Soft_Eng_pres_4/Desktop/Patterns.md

         + A problem also arises when a client interacts directly with the business objects.
 Since the business objects are directly exposed to the clients, there is no unified strategy for accessing the business objects.
 Without such a uniform client access strategy, the business objects are exposed to clients and may reduce consistent usage.

+    ## forces

+    1. Provide a simpler interface to the clients by hiding all the complex interactions between business components.

+    2. Reduce the number of business objects that are exposed to the client across the service layer over the network.

+    3. Hide from the client the underlying interactions and interdependencies between business components.
+This provides better manageability, centralization of interactions (responsibility), greater flexibility, and greater ability to cope with changes.

+    4. Provide a uniform coarse-grained service layer to separate business object implementation from business service abstraction.

+    5. Avoid exposing the underlying business objects directly to the client to keep tight coupling between the two tiers to a minimum.

+    ## Solution

+    + Use a session bean as a facade to encapsulate the complexity of interactions between the business objects participating in a workflow.
+The Session Facade manages the business objects, and provides a uniform coarse-grained service access layer to clients.

+    + The Session Facade abstracts the underlying business object interactions and provides a service layer that exposes only the required interfaces.
+Thus, it hides from the client's view the complex interactions between the participants.

+    + The Session Facade manages the interactions between the business data and business service objects that participate in the workflow, and it encapsulates the business logic associated with the requirements.
+Thus, the session bean (representing the Session Facade) manages the relationships between business objects.

+    + The session bean also manages the life cycle of these participants by creating, locating (looking up), modifying, and deleting them as required by the workflow.
+In a complex application, the Session Facade may delegate this lifestyle management to a separate object.
+For example, to manage the lifestyle of participant session and entity beans, the Session Facade may delegate that work to a Service Locator object

+    + It is important to examine the relationship between business objects.
+Some relationships between business objects are transient, which means that the relationship is applicable to only that interaction or scenario.
+Other relationships may be more permanent.
+Transient relationships are best modeled as workflow in a facade, where the facade manages the relationships between the business objects.
+Permanent relationships between two business objects should be studied to determine which business object (if not both objects) maintains the relationship.